addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 Create Stack
 ------------
-Use the following awscli command to create a new **'Stack'** based on the template.
+Use the following awscli command to create a new CloudFormation **'Stack'** based on the template.

 .. code-block::

-    aws cloudformation create-stack --stack-name ex-006 --template-body file://templates/ex-006_template.yaml
+    aws cloudformation create-stack \
+        --stack-name ex-006 \
+        --template-body file://templates/ex-006_template.yaml \
+        --parameters ParameterKey=KeyPairName,ParameterValue=acpkey1

 Output: